Downtown Red Deer business owners struggle with spike in property crimes - Red Deer Advocate

 “It’s so hard to find (flexible) employment when you have a special needs child,” she explained.

-But her small business — which sells lunch food, vinyl records and band T-shirts and employs two part-time special needs staffers — had its front door smashed and cash register stolen at about 4 a.m. on Wednesday morning.
+But her small business – which sells lunch food, vinyl records and band T-shirts and employs two part-time special needs staffers – had its front door smashed and cash register stolen at about 4 a.m.
+Wednesday.

 A tearful Spencer-Cook now wonders how she can afford the repair bill.

 “I thought, it’s going to be OK.
-I’m going to make the rent and make payroll this month — and then this happens…”
+I’m going to make the rent and make payroll this month – and then this happens …”

 The LV’s Vinyl Cafe break-in is the latest in a spate of downtown property crimes.